 - Equinox Preservation Trust - Manchester Village (behind the Equinox Hotel)

-With the trails in State Parks, you should check in with the VT Department of Forests, Parks, and Recreation to see if the park and trails are open.
-Their phone number is (802)241-3655.
+With the trails in State Parks, you should check in with the VT Department of Forests, Parks, and Recreation to see if the park and trails are open, (802) 241-3655.

 If you know of other hikes or walks in your region that ARE suitable for foot traffic during Mud Season, please contact us at gmc (at) greenmountainclub (dot) org so that we can add them to this list!

-Hiking descriptions for many of these trails can be found in the Day Hikers Guide to Vermont available for sale from the GMC at www.greenmountainclub.org Descriptions for some of the central VT trails can be found at the recreation page for the Green Mountain National Forest.
-You should contact the Rochester Ranger Station at (802)767-4261 to make sure these trails are open during mud season.
+Hiking descriptions for many of these trails can be found in the Day Hikers Guide to Vermont available for sale from the GMC at www.greenmountainclub.org.
+Descriptions for some of the central Vermont trails can be found at the recreation page for the Green Mountain National Forest.
+You should contact the Rochester Ranger Station at (802) 767-4261 to make sure these trails are open during mud season.